sclamons/surface_crns/README.rst

 -  speedup\_factor: A nonnegative real number dictating the speed of simulation playback.
 Larger numbers mean faster playback.
+-  fps: A nonnegative real integer that controls the frame rate of the simulation playback.
+Higher fps will produce smoother output, but will take more time, RAM, and disk space to run.
+Lower fps may be choppy, but cuts down on the number of frames that need to be drawn (and, on the web simulator, stored).
 -  rng\_seed: Integer specifying the random number seed used by the simulation.
 Set this value to make simulations reproducible.
 -  max\_duration: A nonnegative number specifying the maximum length of